Media Research

 Students are required to have a full-time commitment (doctoral thesis and training activities) to the program.
 Admissions with part-time commitment will therefore be exceptional and must be accompanied, where appropriate, by a statement from the employer confirming that the necessary time will be allowed to carry out the doctoral studies.

-The duration of full-time doctoral studies is a maximum of 3 (three) years, from the enrollment in the Program until the request for deposit of the thesis (Regulations of the UC3M Doctoral School, art.
-16.1).
+The duration of full-time doctoral studies is a maximum of 4 (fou) years, from the enrollment in the Program until the request for deposit of the thesis (Royal Decree 99/2011, modified as per R.D.
+576/2023).

 Doctoral theses can be presented in Spanish or English.